 -Nuts

--Soy protein powder—Whole Foods brand (I didn’t mean to have the labels facing back, it’s just how it ended up getting put away!)DSC_0432–Lots of water—I bought our Brita pitcher at the thrift store.
+-Soy protein powder—Whole Foods brand (I didn’t mean to have the labels facing back, it’s just how it ended up getting put away!)–Lots of water—I bought our Brita pitcher at the thrift store.
 A good wash and as good as new.
 The filters I buy new.
 But those pitchers are expensive!
-I got mine for under $2!DSC_0435We do not buy bottled water.
+I got mine for under $2!We do not buy bottled water.
 Instead, I fill up my Nalgene bottles with filtered water and put in the refrigerator so that we always have cold water to grab as we run out the house.

 What are your kitchen staples?